Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Speculative metaphysics from premises is thus an epistemically inferior way of characterizing philosophy as a PDS, though I can see it plausibly work for that.
 I really work towards a more critical, guided by the limit of phenomenal experience, in a way some may perhaps could consider (neo)-Kantian metaphysics.

 With a Carnapian view then, I don't have to accept my PDS as the ultimate truth or anything like that.
 As such, I make no metaphysical commitments (atleast, I don't think I do).

+I'm starting to think Carnaps linguistic frameworks is the same as my PDS

 # Language